Surface Preparation Techniques You Must Do Prior To Thermal Spraying

 - Arc Spray

 - High Velocity Oxygen Fuel (HVOF)

 The type of thermal spray coating used will vary according to both industry and project.
 Within the aerospace industry, hard-wearing Tungsten Carbide coatings may be applied using the High-Velocity Oxygen Fuel (HVOF) process.
-A Plasma Spray may also be used to apply abradable coatings to the fan blades of a jet engine.
+A Plasma Spray may also be used to apply abradable coatings for blade tip to casing clearance and apply a thermal barrier coating inside the combustion chamber, all parts of a jet engine.

 A multitude of thermal spray applications may be used within the construction industry, but most are intended to prevent corrosion.
-This is often done by applying a zinc-aluminium alloy.
+This is often done by applying a zinc and zinc-aluminium alloy.

 Why Is Surface Preparation So Important?

-To properly bond the substrate (the surface being sprayed) and the coating, the surface must be prepared.
-When the substrate is in a molten state, metallurgical bonds are formed to create adhesion.
-However, once a material enters a non-molten state, it is no longer possible to create metallurgical bonds.
+To properly bond the substrate (the surface being sprayed) and the coating, the surface must be correctly prepared.
+When the substrate surface is in a molten state, metallurgical bonds are formed to create adhesion.
+However, once the substrate surface enters a non-molten state, it is no longer possible to create metallurgical bonds.
 Instead, an interlocking (mechanical) bond is needed between the substrate’s surface and the thermal coating to create adhesion.

 Surface Preparation Techniques